karthiknarumanchi/TextID/README.md

 * Android Ice Cream Sandwich(API 15) or higher.
 * Tesseract and Leptonica have to be compiled and imported as libraries.
+* To use OpenCV image processing techniques,the same has to be compiled and imported.

 ## License